freeCodeCamp/freeCodeCamp/guide/english/algorithms/graph-algorithms/dijkstra/index.md

 ---
 # Dijkstra's Algorithm

 Dijkstra's Algorithm is a graph algorithm presented by E.W.
-Dijkstra.
+Dijkstra, a Dutch systems scientist and programmer.
 It finds the single source shortest path in a graph with non-negative edges.(why?)

 We create 2 arrays : visited and distance, which record whether a vertex is visited and what is the minimum distance from the source vertex respectively.
 Initially visited array is assigned as false and distance as infinite.